-Debunking Myths About Assisted Living
+Debunking Myths About Assisted Living in Portland, OR

 If you or your senior loved one needs a little help with daily activities, assisted living communities are an excellent solution.
 They allow seniors to remain independent in a professionally managed community setting.
 Assisted living offers seniors an ideal balance between independence and connection with community.
 Unfortunately, there are a lot of outdated and misunderstood myths out there when it comes to assisted living which can scare away the seniors who could benefit from it most.